7diogo-luis/ZIRCON/README.md

 2. Write the switch's label after the keyword.
 If the switch is a derailer, the label must contain "C"
 * Note 1: A switch is always associated with a node.
 The association is made with the node encoded immediatly before the switch
 * Note 2: If a transit through a section's node requires a switch on that section to be set in the reverse position, then that switch is associated with that node

+## ZIRCON Layout Geometry File (.zlg)

+### General rules
+1. The filename should be the stations abbreviation, for ease of use.
+The filename must be equal to the filename of the corresponding **.zlt** file
+2. All caps
+3. No trailing or leading spaces
+4. No empty lines, except for last line
+5. Tabs should used before data points to denote dependency between encoded elements
+6. Data point arguments are separated by whitespaces
+7. Any distance unit can be used, but it must be globally used

+### Encoding a section
+1. Write the section's label
+2. After the section's label, write the PKs of each of the section's nodes, sepparated by white-spaces.
+Start with the PK of the node with index "A", and follow alphabetic order
+* Note: Sections are encoded on sepparate paragraphs, but all of them are preceded by a **SECS** keyword

+### Encoding a switch or derailer
+1. Write the switch's label
+2. Write the PK of the switch or derailer's point after the switch or derailer's label
+3. If the switch is not a derailer, write the switch's LR PK after the switch's point PK
+* Note: Switches are encoded on sepparate paragraphs, but all of them are preceded by a **SWIS** keyword

+### Encoding a signal
+1. Write the signal's label.
+If the signal is a shunting-limit-indicator, it's label must be "M_section", where "section" is the label of the section with which the shunting-limit-indicator is associated
+2. Write the PK of the signal's pole after the signal's label
+3. If the signal is included in an aspect sequence and movements originating from the signal have a zone-of-approximation, write the PK of the zone-of-approximation's origin signal pole after the encoded signal's pole PK
+4. If the signal is included in an aspect sequence and movements originating from the signal have a zone-of-approximation, write the zone-of-approximation's safety factor (distance)
+* Note: Signals are encoded on sepparate paragraphs, but all of them are preceded by a **SIGS** keyword